emilsvennesson/shed/documents/assignments/sdd.md

 #### Dependency matrix
 This matrix displays all dependencies in the project, marking cyclic dependencies in red.
+_NOTE for peer review: we're unsure on what software to use for analysing dependencies, tips are very appreciated here!_
 ![Dependency matrix](Photos/dependency_matrix.png)

 #### Quality report